 DTMO provides oversight of the Department's Restricted Fares policy.
 DoD policy states that "Contract city pair airfares (and other airfares limited to official GOV'T business) provide savings to the GOV'T. However, there are circumstances when restricted airfare available to the general public should be authorized when the cost savings outweighs any risk of trip cancellation or itinerary changes" (See JTR, par.
-3500-A1).
+3500, B1).

-- Blanket authorization and justification for use of restricted fares is prohibited.
+- Authorization for use when a city pair fare is not available must be obtained on a case-by-case basis.
+Blanket authorization and justification for use of restricted fares is prohibited.

 - If a restricted airfare is approved, the funding command accepts total responsibility for the restricted airfare ticket should the trip be changed or cancelled for any official reason.